jamesmurray7/gmvjoint/cran-comments.md

 0 Errors | 0 Warnings | 1 Note.

 Note:
-    installed size is  7.6Mb
+    installed size is  7.0Mb
     sub-directories of 1Mb or more:
-      libs   7.3Mb
+      libs   6.6Mb

-i.e. gmvjoint.so has size 7.3Mb.
+i.e. gmvjoint.so has size 6.6Mb (this NOTE is from mac build test environment).

 ## Test environments